mahdi-mk/laravel-blog/README.md

-# laravel-blog
+# Larvel Blog
-My first project in laravel 5.8
+This is my first project in laravel 5.8.
+It's a simple blog website.